Student General Rules And Guidelines

 - if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College.

-3. During the interim suspension, a student shall be denied access to the campus (including classes) and/or all other College activities or privileges for which the student might otherwise be eligible, as the Dean of Student Services (or his or her designee) may determine to be appropriate.
+3. During the interim suspension, a student shall be denied access to the campus (including classes) and/or all other College activities or privileges for which the student might otherwise be eligible, as the Dean of Student Affairs (or his or her designee) may determine to be appropriate.

 4. The interim suspension does not replace the regular process, which shall proceed on the normal schedule, up to and including the completion of the Judicial Board hearing, if required.

 2. A decision reached by the Judicial Board may be appealed either by the accused student(s) or the complainant to the Provost (or his or her designee) within ten (10) working days of the decision.
-Such appeals shall be in writing and shall be delivered to the Dean of the Student Services Division (or his or her designee) in GB 135.
+Such appeals shall be in writing and shall be delivered to the Dean of the Student Affairs Division (or his or her designee) in GB 135.

 3. The Provost (or his or her designee) shall have the sole authority to determine whether or not an appeal warrants further review.
 An appeal that has been accepted for review shall be limited to review of the verbatim record of the Judicial Board hearing and supporting documents for one (or more) of the following reasons only: